-Nutrition should not be overcomplicated, just keep it simple with a well-structured plan that prioritises a food-first approach.
-Here are a few tips on how to plan your nutrition so you’re fuelled and ready to run a 10K race.
+Nutrition should not be overcomplicated, keep it simple with a well-structured plan that prioritises a food-first approach.
+Here are a few tips on how to plan your nutrition and choose the best food to eat before a race so you’re fuelled and ready to run a 10K race.

 What to Eat Before a 10K Race

-Carbohydrates fuel performance but the body only has a limited supply and is stored in the muscles as glycogen.
+Carbohydrates fuel performance, but the body only has a limited supply and is stored in the muscles as glycogen.
 Carbohydrate loading is a common strategy in endurance events, and for a 10K race, sufficient glycogen stores can be attained in the 24 hours before.
+Knowing what to eat the day before a 10K will help you be in your best shape during the race day.
 Increase dietary carbohydrates with each meal the day before along with ample protein, and reduce total fat intake to allow for the increased quantity of carbohydrates to avoid unwanted excessive calorie intake.

-Gastrointestinal distress (GI) is very common in endurance athletes and this can occur by eating too many foods that are not easily digestible.
-Focus on carbohydrates that are low in fibre and have a moderate to high-glycaemic index to avoid feelings of bloating, flatulence, stomach pains/cramps etc. Too much fructose (fruit sugar), protein and fat before exercise and dehydration may also cause digestive discomfort.
+Gastrointestinal distress (GI) is very common in endurance athletes, and this can occur by eating too many foods that are not easily digestible.
+Focus on carbohydrates that are low in fibre and have a moderate to a high glycaemic index to avoid feelings of bloating, flatulence, stomach pains/cramps, etc. Too much fructose (fruit sugar), protein and fat before exercise and dehydration may also cause digestive discomfort.

 Avoiding gluten has become a popular fad/trend in many people of late who claim this to be healthier.
-Unless you suffer with coeliac disease, an autoimmune condition caused by a reaction to gluten, there is no need to eliminate gluten from your diet.
-Research has shown there to be no performance enhancing effects by eating a gluten-free diet in those without gluten/wheat intolerances, however if you have experimented with different foods and found that eating a gluten-free diet reduces feelings of GI-distress and enhances your performance then go for it.
+Unless you suffer from coeliac disease, an autoimmune condition caused by a reaction to gluten, there is no need to eliminate gluten from your diet.
+Research has shown there to be no performance-enhancing effects of eating a gluten-free diet in those without gluten/wheat intolerances.
+However, if you have experimented with different foods and found that a gluten-free diet reduces feelings of GI distress and enhances your performance, then go for it.

 Hydration is also extremely important for performance.
-When we exercise the body cools itself by sweating.
+When we exercise, the body cools itself by sweating.
 Starting exercise in a dehydrated state means your heart has to work harder already to pump blood around the body, so you’re going to fatigue quicker.
-Dehydration of just 2% reduction in body weight can impair performance, so make sure you turn up to the race well-hydrated by drinking plenty of water.
-You can check how hydrated you are simply from the colour of your urine – the clearer the better!
-Hydration also supports glycogen synthesis as water is stored in the muscles, so don’t worry if you notice you’re a little heavier the day before competition!
+Dehydration of just a 2% reduction in body weight can impair the performance, so make sure you turn up to the race well-hydrated by drinking plenty of water.
+You can check how hydrated you are simply from the colour of your urine – the clearer, the better!
+Hydration also supports glycogen synthesis as water is stored in the muscles, so don’t worry if you notice you’re a little heavier the day before the competition!